 Intermediate Game Design builds on the foundation of Introduction to Game Design to help build students’ understanding of how game design works in a practical context.
 While Introduction to Game Design acquaints students with basic foundational concepts and ideas, Intermediate Game Design puts those ideas into action across four very different kinds of projects.
 These projects emphasize the professional context of digital game design.

 Narrative Design is an advanced game design course where students learn a variety of strategies to bring together game design and storytelling, both in table-top and digital games.
 Every assignment covers a different challenge when it comes to integrating systems design with storytelling.
-Students will also learn some of the basics of storytelling, such as character development, dramatic action, generating conflict, and world-building.
+Students also learn some of the basics of storytelling, such as character development, dramatic action, generating conflict, and world-building.

 This course reflects the various skills and disciplines that are brought together in modern game development: game design, programming, asset creation, and critical analysis.
 Classroom lectures and lab time will all be used to bring these different educational vectors together into a coherent whole; the workshop will be organized around a single, long-term, hands-on, game creation project.
 At the completion of this course, the student will be able to: 1) Describe typical work practice in game development.
 2) Demonstrate competency through actual implementation of code and assets.
 3) Work with a game engine, and understand the basics of how to build a game in the engine.